j20015798/j20015798/README.md

 - 👋 Hi, I’m Joan!
 - 👀 I’m interested in Software/Firmware Development
 - 🌱 I’m currently pursuing Master's degree @NTUST EE
-- 📫 You can reach me via j20015798@gmail.com or LinkedIn!
+- 📫 You can reach me via Email or LinkedIn!

 <!---
 j20015798/j20015798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.